 “As the climate emergency is becoming ever more present in our lives, governments should be tackling this by prioritising cleaner and more people-centred infrastructure such as cycling, walking, public and shared transport modes,” she adds.

 Chris Todd, founder and director of the UK-based campaigning group Transport Action Network, says: “The data here shows that there is too much of a business-as-usual assumption that roads are the best way to encourage economic growth – but we are living in a climate and ecological emergency, and simply keeping the foot on the accelerator will only make matters worse.”

 A transition to EVs is by no means guaranteed, despite booming sales worldwide.
-The Accelerating to Zero Coalition – an alliance of countries formed at COP27 in Egypt to drive forward a transition to climate-neutral transportation – has just 41 members, with the world’s largest car markets, the US and China, not having signed up.
-In the US, the alliance does include important sub-national government members such as the states of California and New York.
+The Accelerating to Zero Coalition – an coalition of countries formed at COP27 in Egypt to drive forward a transition to climate-neutral transportation – currently has just 41 country members (out of 220 overall members, which include regions, cities, and companies), with the world’s largest car markets, the US and China, not having signed up.
+In the US, the coalition does include important sub-national government members such as the states of California and New York.

 Reducing car volumes on the road makes good sense as the world moves towards net zero, as communal travel is much more energy efficient, while producing more EVs than necessary threatens critical minerals supplies.
 The way to push for less cars is to introduce new public transport incentives and encourage behavioural change.